qsideinstitute/federal-criminal-sentencing/master.md

 better visualization to use.
 In the remainder of this lesson we will focus on comparisons where we have *at least one numerical variable*.

-### 4.7.1 Explanatory Data Analysis
+# 5 Explanatory Data Analysis

 <!-- - explain the different columns (linking to the background) -->

 Now, let’s return to exploring the variables of interest.
-Remember, we want to know *who* is in our dataset, *what* the sentence was, *when* the individual was sentenced and *where* the sentence occurred.
-Can you identify some of the variables that might correspond with each of these questions?
-We’ll define and explore variables in more detail next.
+Remember, we want to know *who* is in our data set, *what* the sentence was, *when* the individual was sentenced and *where* the sentence occurred.
+Did you identify some of the variables that might correspond with each of these questions?
+You might have classified the variables as follows:

 <!-- https://www.nature.com/articles/s41599-023-01879-5 -->